About UA IT

 UA Information Technology is a collaborative partnership of the IT units at the University of Arizona, all dedicated to delivering world-class service and technological solutions in support of research, teaching and learning, administration, and healthcare.

-- University Information Technology Services (UITS) reports to the VP, Information Strategy & University Libraries and provides central information technology services to campus, including enterprise business applications, campus network and communications infrastructure, email and calendaring, telecommunication systems, research computing infrastructure, IT Support and many other services to support individual schools, departments, and business units.
+- University Information Technology Services (UITS) reports to the Chief Information Officer and provides central information technology services to campus, including enterprise business applications, campus network and communications infrastructure, email and calendaring, telecommunication systems, research computing infrastructure, IT Support and many other services to support individual schools, departments, and business units.
 UITS also has representatives who coordinate and collaborate with campus IT departments to optimize IT resources for all.

-- UA Information Security (UAIS) reports to the VP, Information Strategy & University Libraries, and oversees the UA's efforts to protect its computing and information assets and to comply with information-related laws, regulations, and policies.
-UAIS provides information security training, evaluations, best practice recommendations for the campus network and community, and coordinates the university's information security incident response.
+- Information Security (ISO) reports to the Chief Information Officer, and oversees the UA's efforts to protect its computing and information assets and to comply with information-related laws, regulations, and policies.
+ISO provides information security training, evaluations, best practice recommendations for the campus network and community, and coordinates the university's information security incident response.

 Campus IT Governance